Oxford Spires Academy: History

-Ofsted undertook a short inspection of Oxford Spires Academy in November 2017 and determined that Oxford Spires Academy continued to be good.
+Ofsted undertook a short inspection of Oxford Spires Academy in November 2017 and determined that the school continued to be good.

+On March 23rd 2018, Oxford Spires Academy closed down that Friday after a suspicious email demanded $5,000 or a bomb would be detonated, after a search of the school involving police officers and staff, nothing was found, so the situation was noted as a hoax bomb threat.
+Many other schools across the country had also been targeted by similar threats, possibly coming from the United States, though it is unknown if the Oxford Spires bomb threat and the other hoax bomb threats were linked.
+On March 13th 2019, the school went into a lockdown for over an hour after an intruder was seen around the school's perimeter, apparently holding a knife.
+Parents were informed of the ongoing situation at 2:49pm, which was resolved by the end of the school day.
+No one was harmed, nor was school property damaged during the incident.

 The school became the subject of national news in late 2020 after Head of Sixth Form Jacqueline Watson informed pupils that period pain was not a valid excuse for taking time off school.

 Notable alumni

 Notable former pupils include Garry Parker (professional footballer with Nottingham Forest and Leicester City), and Jermaine McSporran (professional footballer with Wycombe Wanderers, Doncaster Rovers, and Chester City).

 Notable alumni of the former Southfield Grammar School include composer Bryan Kelly, horticulturalist John Mattock, actor Patrick Mower, and priest David Shreeve.